Are You A Proactive Or Reactive Small Business Owner?

 The more I fine-tune and reevaluate my systems, the better they work.
 Life changes constantly, so making sure your system still fits your evolving business needs is essential.

-While I was pretty good at not letting my day run me, I still had to master what to focus on in my business that was in alignment with my values and goals.
+While I am pretty good at not letting my day run me, I am still working on how best to align my business with me values and goals.

 Hey hey, I'm Cara - Pinterest marketing evangelist and lover of all things Squarespace website design.
 I team up with online entrepreneurs to get tons of website traffic into sales funnels (marketing speak for getting eyeballs on your website and turning them into customers).